-Concept Development Partners LLC C. Beneficial Shareholders:
+C. Beneficial Shareholders: Concept Development Partners LLC

 &lt;sup>2 As set forth in the Schedule 13D filed on July 9, 2012 by Concept Development Partners LLC, a Delaware limited liability company ("CDP"), CIC Partners Firm LP, a Delaware limited partnership ("CIC Partners"), CIC II LP, a Delaware limited partnership ("CIC Fund II"), CIC II GP LLC, a Delaware limited liability company ("CIC II GP"), CDP-ME Holdings, LLC, a Delaware limited liability company ("CDP-ME"), and CDP Management Partners, LLC, a Delaware limited liability company ("CDP Management") (collectively, the "Reporting Persons").
 CDP is a limited liability company organized under the laws of the State of Delaware and is primarily in the business of investing in the restaurant industry.
-CDP's board of directors consists of Fouad Z. Bashour, Michael S. Rawlings, Dean S. Oakey and Robert J. Doran.
+CDP's board of directors consists of Fouad Z. Bashour, Michael S. Rawlings, Dean S. Oakev and Robert J. Doran.
 CDP is minority owned by CDP-ME and CDP Management.
 Both CDP-ME and CDP Management are investment companies jointly owned and managed by Messrs.
 Oakey and Doran.
 The present principal occupation of Mr. Oakey is Managing Member of CDP Management Partners, LLC and CDP ME Holdings, LLC, and the present principal occupation of Mr. Doran is Managing Member of CDP Management Partners, LLC and CDP ME Holdings, LLC.
 Each of CDP, CDP-ME and CDP Management has a principal place of business at 1275 North Channel Dr., Harsens Island, MI 48028.
 CDP is majority owned by CIC CDP LLC, a Delaware limited liability company ("CIC CDP LLC"), which is itself a wholly-owned subsidiary of CIC Fund II.
 CIC Fund II is an investment fund managed by its general partner, CIC II GP, and ultimately owned and controlled by CIC Partners, a mid-market private equity firm headquartered in Dallas, Texas.
 The principal business of CIC CDP LLC is the investment in Granite City.
 The principal business of CIC Fund II is to be an investment fund in CIC Partners, and the principal business of CIC II GP is to act as the general partner of CIC Fund II.
 CIC Partners is jointly owned and managed by Marshall Payne, Amir Yoffe, Michael S. Rawlings, Fouad Z. Bashour and James C. Smith.
 The present principal occupation of Messrs.
-Payne, Yoffe, Rawlings, Bashour and Smith is serving as a director of CIC Partners, and together with CIC Partners, CIC Fund II and CIC II GP, each have a principal place of business at 3879 Maple Avenue, Suite 400, Dallas, Texas 75219.
-Messrs.
-Payne, Yoffe, Rawlings, Bashour, Smith, Oakey and Doran, as well as CIC Partners, CIC Fund II, CIC II GP, CDP-ME and CDP Management disclaim beneficial ownership of such securities.
-Represents beneficial ownership of 11,273,539 shares of common stock, including 9,606,873 shares of common stock and 1,666,666 shares of common stock over which CDP has voting power pursuant to a shareholder and voting agreement and irrevocable proxy between CDP and DHW Leasing, L.L.C. ("DHW"), dated May 10, 2011, as amended.
-The Reporting Persons have shared voting power over all of the reported shares and shared dispositive power over 9,606,873 shares of common stock.
+Payne, Yoffe, Rawlings, Bashour and Smith is serving as a director of CIC Partners, and together with CIC Partners, CIC Fund II and CIC II GP, each have a principal place of business at 3879 Maple

+3879 Maple Avenue, Suite 400, Dallas, TX 75219 78.5% common stock